pmasiphelps/ScrapingProject/README.md

 #### The "edXcourses_working" python notebook shows the code used to clean and manipulate the scraped data, and then perform some basic visualizations and data analysis.
 #### The .pkl file contains the master dataframe used for all visualizations and analysis.
 This file has already undergone the cleaning and manipulating process outlined in "edXcourses_working".
 #### The .csv file contains the initial scraped data from edX, with some minor tweaks.
+#### The pdf contains a presentation outlining the process and findings.